Connect with us

 building materials

-Paint manufacturers, makers of corrugated sheets, steel products and cement have experienced a surge in production and operational costs, forcing them to issue warning of price rises.
+Manufacturers of paint, corrugated sheets, steel products, and cement have experienced a surge in production and operational costs, forcing them to issue warnings of price rises.

 The rising costs have been associated with the high global oil and steel prices, which have been compounded by weaker shilling and inflation.

-The price of the three meter sheet gauge 28 is now selling for Sh1, 200 up from Sh1, 000 in January and players in the roofing sector are mulling about increasing prices in coming weeks.
+The price of the three metre sheet gauge 28 is now selling for Sh1, 200 up from Sh1, 000 in January, and players in the roofing sector are mulling increasing prices in the coming weeks.

 Besides high metal prices, the skyrocketing oil prices have also pushed up the cost of construction materials, especially paints and cement.